changhsinlee/changhsinlee.github.io/_posts/2019-10-12-coding-efficiency-checklist.md

 #### Tooling

-- I know how to use my IDE or text editor efficiently
+- I know how to use my IDE or text editor efficiently for my project:
     - [ ] I know how to look up a function or a class.
     - [ ] I know how to rename a method or a class for all occurences.
     - [ ] I know how to move a function or class to a different file.
-    - [ ] I know how to use a linter and set up style guides.
+    - [ ] I know how to use a linter with style guides.

 #### Distribution